 Antiquities of Samarkand.
 Mausoleum of the Emir Timur Kuragan (Gur-Emir).
 Inscription along the Sides and inside the Main Entry Niche

-This photograph of a detail of the entrance arch to the courtyard of the Gur-Emir mausoleum in Samarkand (Uzbekistan) is from the archeological part of Turkestan Album.
+This photograph of a detail of the main entrance arch to the courtyard of the Gur-Emir mausoleum in Samarkand (Uzbekistan) is from the archeological part of Turkestan Album.
 The six-volume photographic survey was produced in 1871-72 under the patronage of General Konstantin P. von Kaufman, the first governor-general (1867-82) of Turkestan, as the Russian Empire’s Central Asian territories were called.
 The album devotes special attention to Samarkand’s Islamic architectural heritage, including Gur-Emir (Persian for "tomb of the ruler").
 Although known primarily as the burial place of Timur (Tamerlane), Gur-Emir was begun by Timur in 1403 to commemorate the death of his beloved grandson Muhammad Sultan at the age of 27.
 When Timur was buried there in 1405, Gur-Emir became the mausoleum of the Timurids.
-Shown here is the right flank of the niche within the iwan (vaulted hall, walled on three sides, with one end open) arch of the entrance structure.
-The four levels in this view present an array of ceramic ornamentation.
-The pointed arch panel (at bottom) contains floral motifs within a geometric design.
+Shown here is the left flank of the niche within the iwan (vaulted hall, walled on three sides, with one end open) arch of the entrance structure.
+Despite damage to the facade, the four levels in this view present an array of polychrome ceramic ornamentation.
+The pointed arch panel at the bottom contains floral motifs within an intricate geometric design.
 The panel above displays a decorative grid and floral elements.
 The next panel contains a Perso-Arabic inscription in elongated script intertwined with a floral pattern.
-The top level is composed of faience segments with symmetrical floral elements.
-These patterns continue on the niche’s main surface (far left).
+The top level is a horizontal band composed of faience segments with radiant floral figures.

 - acku Afghanistan

 - Image Size